 Open chords

-The open chords (a.k.a. open position chords) are the most common chords in several styles, including the so-called singer-songwriter genre.
-They are known as open chords because some of the strings are played without a finger placed on them.
+The open chords (a.k.a. open-position chords or "cowboy chords") are the most common chords in several styles.
+They are known as open chords because some of the strings are played without a finger placed on them, opposite to the closed-position chords which doesn't involve any open strings.
+Another definition is that they span more than one octave, contrary to closed chords (this is more in the context of voicings and piano however).

 D6